gravitational/careers/challenges/data-engineer/challenge-1.md

 # Timing

-It should take you from 4 and no more than 24 full hours to complete the challenge.
+This should take between 4 and 24 hours of focused work to complete.
 You can split coding over a couple of weekdays or weekends and find time to ask questions and receive feedback.

 Once you join the Slack channel, you have a maximum of 2 weeks to complete the challenge.